Greening Incentives and Ordinances

 Greening Incentives and Ordinances means structuring incentives, zoning and development ordinances to conserve priority habitats and remove regulatory barriers to better conservation.

 The N.C.
-Wildlife Resources Commission and the Duke Nicholas Institute for Environmental Policy Solutions teamed up with the Town of Navassa, N.C., to provide a model ordinance for comprehensive natural resource and habitat conservation in North Carolina communities.
-The model ordinance acts as an overlay district and is meant to conserve only the most sensitive natural resource areas and the most rare types of upland wildlife habitats.
+Wildlife Resources Commission, Duke University Nicholas Institute for Environmental Policy Solutions, Town of Navassa, and the Cape Fear Council of Governments teamed up to provide model ordinances for comprehensive natural resource and habitat conservation in North Carolina communities.
+The model ordinances act as an overlay district meant to conserve only the most sensitive natural resource areas and the most rare types of upland wildlife habitats.

 Natural resourced-based development ordinances can help your community implement science-based standards for development in the following areas: